Skip to Content

 You’ll also want to buy your ticket in advance.
 You can buy it either at the tourist office or the automatic boxes in Place de la Rotonde.
 Otherwise, you’ll need exact change to buy it on the bus.

-Remember, buy for both ways!
+Remember, buy a ticket for both ways in advance!

 looking-at-sainte-victoire